Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Introduction

 \subsection{Acknowledgements}

-We are grateful to Ved Datar, Jian Song, Julius Ross, Sivaram Petchimuthu, Masafumi Hattori and Antonio Trusiani for helpful discussions.
+We are grateful to Ved Datar, Antonio Trusiani, Jacopo Stoppa, Sivaram Petchimuthu and Masafumi Hattori for helpful discussions.
 The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``New equivariant methods in algebraic and differential geometry'' where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/R014604/1.
-The second named author is moreover supported by an AIAS-COFUND II Marie Curie Grant, and Villum Young Investigator Grant, project no. 60786.
+The first named author acknowledges support from grant JCSMK24-0084 from the Kempe Foundation.
+The second named author was supported by an AIAS-COFUND II Marie Curie Grant, and Villum Young Investigator Grant, project no. 60786.
+We also thank the anonymous referee for several helpful suggestions.